Course type: A level & Applied • Awarding/exam body: AQA

 Paper 1: Education with Theory and Methods

-Paper 3: Crime and Deviance with Theories, Methods, Households & Beliefs in Society
+Paper 3: Crime and Deviance with Theories & Methods

 The A level course is 100% examination based through three papers taken at the end of the second year of the course.

+A Level Sociology gives you a strong foundation for further study of a range of academic subjects at degree level.
 Students can progress to degree courses such as Anthropology, Criminology, Journalism, Law, Social Policy and Sociology.
-They often pursue careers in which an understanding of people and social groups is essential, such as: Policing, Law, Journalism, Teaching, Nursing, Politics, Social Work, Business, Human Resources, Advertising and Public Relations.
+Sociology can lead to a job in a variety of careers such as teaching, social work and social policy making, law, journalism, the civil service, Policing, Law, Journalism, Teaching, Nursing, Politics, Social Work, Business, Human Resources, Advertising and Public Relations.

 |To qualify to study 3 A level/ Applied subjects, you will need to achieve 6 GCSEs at Grade 4 or above, preferably including English Language or Maths at grade 4 or above.